hemantksingh/messup-learn/practice/Influence and Negotiation.md

+---
+title: "Influence and Negotiation"
+summary: "How to move people towards a goal by knowing theirs first, and the four Getting to Yes principles behind it."
+kind: opinion
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "Dale Carnegie, How to Win Friends and Influence People"
+  - "Roger Fisher and William Ury, Getting to Yes"
+  - "Chris Voss, Never Split the Difference"
+  - "IDEO / Stanford d.school, the How might we reframing question"
+  - "Amy Edmondson, psychological safety; Daniel Coyle, The Culture Code"
+tags: [influence, negotiation, listening, psychological-safety, stakeholders]
+---
 # Influence and Negotiation

 Influencing others can only begin once you [know your own goal](Self%20Awareness.md) and have clarity about what you want to achieve.
 In a business this could be a shared organization goal or a team goal.
 It is only when you have a clear understanding of what you want that you are going to be able to articulate it to others.
 People are going to take you seriously only if you are clear in your thinking.